elibroftw/blog.elijahlopez.ca/content/posts/university/bu-423-options-futures-swaps.md

 Discount by the OIS Rate using the continuous compounding formula (Pe^(-rT)).

-Alternatively, value both cashflows as Bonds and value as the difference.
+Alternatively, value both cashflows as Bonds.

+The value of a swap, is the difference between what you receive and what you pay.

 Example 7.3 and 7.4